 Click here to view Imugene's current share price

-Click here to view Leslie Chong interview with Medicalreserach.com "Imugene Building Pipeline of B Cell Peptide Cancer Vaccines".
+Click here to view Leslie Chong interview with Medicalresearch.com "Imugene Building Pipeline of B Cell Peptide Cancer Vaccines".

 Click here to read "What's Hot & What's Not in Immuno-Oncology Licensing.
 Dr Axel Hoos is interviewed as part of an expert panel.

 HER-Vaxx has successfully completed a Phase 1 study in breast cancer and the next stage of development will be a Phase 2 study in gastric cancer.
 Gastric or stomach cancer is the second most common cause of cancer-related death in the world and the fourth most commonly diagnosed cancer, with over 1,000,000 new cases diagnosed each year.

 HER-Vaxx has shown success in stimulating the production of lifesaving HER-2 antibodies in early-stage cancer patients enrolled in the initial clinical trial.
-Its further development is directed towards providing a natural, potentially more potent alternative to Roche’s popular injectable antibody, Herceptin®, which has become one of the world’s bestselling cancer drugs with annual sales in excess of $US6.9 billion (CHF6.08 billion, Roche Investor Update 30/1/14).
+Its further development is directed towards providing a natural, potentially more potent alternative to Roche’s popular injectable antibody, Herceptin®, which have become one of the world’s bestselling cancer drugs with annual sales in excess of $US6.7 billion (Roche Investor Update 30/1/17).

 Imugene’s corporate headquarters are located in Melbourne, Australia with most of the scientific team in Vienna, Austria.